 - Indoor mapping

-From planning smart cities to managing crises, location intelligence will play a crucial role in several industries in 2021.
-Check out our blog to know more about the top trends for LI.
+From planning smart cities to managing crises, location intelligence will play a crucial role in several industries in 2022.
+Check our blog to see top location intelligence trends that will shine in 2022.

 Benefits of location intelligence